benrudolph/ascend.report/index.md

 The location and type of population you test can greatly impact the results of your pilot.
 We found it important to understand the biases that Costa Rica would bring to our results.
 There were multiple reasons for choosing San José.

 *	__Interest from “the field”__ – in the case of Costa Rica, we received a request from their office to pilot the SMS program.
 With both headquarters and the field operation committed to working on the project, we believed the pilot would have a high probability of success.
 *	__Stability within the region__ – while no refugee situation is truly stable, it is fair to say the refugee situation in Costa Rica is less turbulent than a place like Lebanon.
-In extreme emergency situations such as in Lebanon, where many other things are rightly prioritized over an SMS pilot.
+In extreme emergency situations such as in Lebanon, many other things are rightly prioritized over an SMS pilot.
 *	__Mobile phone precedence__ – not all UNHCR operations work with populations that have mobile phones or even cell signal to send messages.
 In some areas, the literacy rate isn’t high enough for it to make sense to use SMS as a tool of communication.
 However, Costa Rica ended up being an ideal operation where both literacy rates and cellphone usage were quite high.[^1]

 While it isn’t always the best option to prototype in an ideal location, for our purposes we thought it would be the most appropriate way to discover how to effectively use SMS.
-We assumed that more and more locations will have higher literacy rate and mobile phone penetration as time goes on rather than less.
+We assumed that more and more locations will have higher literacy rates and mobile phone penetration as time goes on rather than less.

 ## Preparation

-One of the first stages of our innovation projects revolves around ensuring that the need for that project actually exists.
-This was done in Costa Rica through focus groups and discussions with UNHCR and NGO staff.
+A first stage of our innovation process is to ensure that the need for that project actually exists.
+This was done in Costa Rica through discussions with focus groups and UNHCR staff.
 Through these methods we decided to focus on three areas that SMS could immediately impact.
 This helped us define the scope of the project and where we’d focus our efforts.
 We identified these areas:

 *	__Job opportunity alerts__ – one of the NGOs we were working with, [Association of International Consultants and Advisors](https://www.facebook.com/pages/ACAI/114321045280940?sk=timeline) or ACAI, has a job placement program.
 ACAI creates projects and livelihood activities for asylum seekers and refugees to facilitate integration into the community.
 Currently they were having difficulty notifying refugees of the new jobs that were available.
-SMS could easily provide a way to notify the relevant population, especially since ACAI had a database of phone numbers that they’d like to contact.
+SMS could easily provide a way to notify the relevant population, especially since ACAI already had a database of phone numbers.
 *	__Participatory Assessments__ – in a few months time, UNHCR Costa Rica would be conducting Participatory Assessments, which are surveys that UNHCR gives to refugees to evaluate different aspects of the operation.
 We planned to use SMS as a way to notify and remind people to complete the assessment.
 *	__Microcredit Program__ – the last program we’d tackle was a Microcredit program established by an organization called [Aprode](http://www.corresponsaldepaz.org/news/es/2009/05/11/0004/costa-rica-microcreditos-para-refugiados-en-tiempos-de-crisis).
 Aprode gives out small loans incrementally to refugees as well as other Costa Ricans to start businesses.
 Throughout the process though, it’s important for Aprode to maintain contact with the people they’ve lent money to in order to assess whether they would need more assistance or potentially need more money.

 <p class="as-quote">
-One of the first stages of our innovation projects revolves around ensuring that the need for that project actually exists.
+A first stage of our innovation process is to ensure that the need for that project actually exists.
-  <a class="click-to-tweet" href="http://ctt.ec/UaqCB"><i class="fa fa-twitter"></i></a>
+  <a target="_blank" class="click-to-tweet" href="http://ctt.ec/UaqCB"><i class="fa fa-twitter"></i></a>
 </p>

 We concretely defined the scope for the pilot so that we’d have clear areas we could focus on.
 No matter the preparation though, we learned that the scope often grows as we're responding to real world contexts.

 ### Choosing a champion

 A champion is someone within the organization where you will be piloting that is enthusiastic and a strong supporter of the project.
-This person often pushes the project and ensures that it succeeds.
+This person often advocates for the project and ensures that it succeeds.
 For many reasons identifying a champion is critical for the success of the pilot.

 Early on with Costa Rica we identified our champion, Valentina Duque.
 Valentina had been involved in our Innovation [fellowship program](http://www.unhcrifellows.org/) and proved to be an excellent champion.
 She was instrumental in coordinating the implementation, getting key stakeholders involved and ensuring follow up from various other organizations.